 Furthermore, reading in the various guides that it’s an easy route, it attracts all sorts of excursionists, many of whom start in late morning, often with inadequate equipment.

 Just like climbing, a ranking system for the vie ferrate has been set up to assign difficulty levels to them.

 |EASY||Not particularly exposed ferrata, unchallenging with long sections on footpaths.|

-|MEDIUM||Ferratas which are sometimes long and exposed but require only limited strength and facilitated by wires.|
+|SLIGHTLY DIFFICULT||Ferratas which are sometimes long and exposed but require only limited strength and facilitated by wires.|

-|DIFFICULT||Ferrata with short sections of overhanging rock face requiring physical strength and fitness, exposed for long sections.|
+|DIFFICULT||Ferrata with some sections of overhanging rock face.
+The ferrata requires physical strength and fitness.
+Exposed for long sections.|

 |VERY DIFFICULT||Ferrata requiring great agility and technical skill and requiring upper body strength and no fear of heights whatsoever.|

 |EXTREMELY DIFFICULT||As well as being very difficult (see above) the physical fitness and strength required are greater in that the difficult sections are long and continuous.
-Sometimes “extremely difficult” ferrata have been deliberately created to challenge those doing them to the limit.
-In this case there is usually a danger sign indicating this before the section concerned.|
+Sometimes “extremely difficult” ferrata have been deliberately created to challenge those doing them to the limit.|